rebuilding-renewing-transforming-school-systems

 The key elements of school and other system operations that should be modified and aligned coherently to ensure a student centered, whole child approach promoting inclusion and equity include items such as using a student-centered approach that includes student and teacher agency, maintaining a balance among the core purposes/functions of schooling (learning to be, to do, to live together, to learn over the life course) and sustaining intersectoral partnerships by selecting, scaling up, & coordinating selected Intersectoral Policy/Program Coordination Frameworks (IPPCFs) such as healthy schools, safe schools and many others.

-Complete the response form below if you would like to review, comment on, or prepare one of our one page summaries.
-Each one page summary is intended to:
+Complete the aplication/nomination form below pare one of our brief summaries.
+Each summary is intended to:

 • describe how the process contributes to effective, sustainable change